AnonymousGitHub001/RGLA/README.md

 ## Simple Usage

-- Download the [trained generator](https://drive.google.com/file/d/1ZXaoF-3abmrjMwhIRLEg5ri05W5dMEQI/view?usp=sharing) and place it in "./savedModel/"
+- Download the [trained generator](https://drive.google.com/file/d/1ZXaoF-3abmrjMwhIRLEg5ri05W5dMEQI/view?usp=sharing) for the images of 224 $\times$ 224 or the [trained generator](https://drive.google.com/file/d/19mmn-DsaQ0Jc0GIheIMKX4ci8Fy1KFkI/view?usp=sharing) for the images of 336 $\times$ 336 and place it in "./savedModel/"
 - run main.py, and you can adjust the argument in main.py

 also, you can train your generator by running TrainGeneratorGtoImg.py